conclave-social-network/conclave-user-app/README.md

 # conclave-user-app
-Conclave App that users install on their private devices
+Client App that individual users install on their devices